Help us Prevent the Hudson River from Becoming a “Parking Lot” for Crude Oil Barges!

 Scenic Hudson has expressed our deep concerns about the plan and the need for public involvement and transparency in the process.
 The USCG has agreed to conduct public hearings in riverfront communities in spring 2017.

 In June 2017 the USCG announced that it would be undertaking a structured review process for evaluating the potential need for anchorages and their risk to the public, the environment and our communities.
 This is a significant achievement and the more than 10,000 comments the USCG received from the public, most opposing the plan, were vital to this important victory.
 But there's more work to be done.
 Scenic Hudson will maintain our commitment to ultimate victory and we will continuing partnering with elected officials, citizens, and allies in this collaborative campaign.
 See this page for more information on the Coast Guard process.

 WHAT YOU CAN DO

-Ask your state Senator and Assemblymember to co-sponsor bills (S.5197b and A.6825a, respectively) that would allow the Department of Environmental Conservation (DEC) to establish "Tanker Avoidance Zones" on the basis of their close proximity to critical fish and wildlife habitats, waterfront communities, drinking water infrastructure, and other considerations.
+Ask Governor Cuomo to sign into law Senate Bill S.5197b and A.6825a that would enable the Department of Environmental Conservation (DEC) to establish "Tanker Avoidance Zones" on the basis of their close proximity to critical fish and wildlife habitats, waterfront communities, drinking water infrastructure, and other considerations.